• Skip to primary navigation

 Neutral fall display using mercury glass candleholders with white candles, white pumpkins and my neutral fabric pumpkin.
 All in front of my white chippy mirror with a boxwood wreath in the center!

 Now, I'm by no means a decorating expert.
-But, there are a few well-known rules that help pull your decor together.
+But a few well-known rules help pull your decor together.
 One of them is to decorate in odd numbers.
 And, yes, that always makes a huge difference.
 Three candles rather than 2 or 4.
 And, you should always have the tallest items to the left.
-To me, the above candle display looked funny with the tallest one on the left.
+The above candle display looked funny, with the tallest one on the left.
 I just looked at the whole display and decided the lamp on the left is the anchor for that rule.
 See my fall decor pumpkins?
 Biggest one on the left.

 I've shared my favorite decor pieces with you.
-What are yours and why do you love it?
+What are yours, and why do you love them?

 Love fall?